asseth/docs-traductions/Full_Casper_Chain_V2_fr.md

 <!--The `current_shuffling` is recalculated at the start of a dynasty transition.-->

-Le `current_shuffling` est recakculé au départ d'une transition de dynastie.
+Le `current_shuffling` est recalculé au départ d'une transition de dynastie.

 ### Traitement par bloc